physiopy/phys2bids/docs/contributing.rst

 Be sure to have ``git`` and ``pip`` installed.
 Fork the phys2bids repository to yours,then open a terminal and run::

 	git clone https://github.com/{username}/phys2bids.git
-	# or in case you have ssh key:
+	# or in case you have an ssh key set up:
 	git clone git@github.com:{username}/phys2bids.git

 	# we also recommend to set up the phys2bids original repo as upstream: